a1k0u/atlantis/runatlantis.io/docs/automerging.md

 If automerge is enabled, you can disable it for a single `atlantis apply` command with the `--auto-merge-disabled` option.

+## How to override merge method

+If automerge is enabled, you can use `--merge-with-squash` option for `atlantis apply` command to specify using squash as merge method.
+Implemented only for GitHub.

 ## Requirements

 ### All Plans Must Succeed